‘The Walking Dead’ Seasons 7B And 8 Are ‘All Out War’ With Norman Reedus, Andrew Lincoln And Jeffery Dean Morgan [Spoilers]

 Norman Reedus will appear in all The Walking Dead Season 7B episodes except for 11, 12 and 14.
 Episode 11 is kind of mysterious because none of the regular characters seem to be slated for Episode 11.

-The Walking Dead characters Carol, Morgan, Ezekiel Richard, Benjamin and Jerry are the only characters slated for Episode 14, according to the list in the video above.
+The Walking Dead characters Carol, Morgan, Ezekiel, Richard, Benjamin, and Jerry are the only characters slated for Episode 14, according to the list in the video above.

 Andrew Lincoln and Danai Gurira as Rick and Michonne will be in The Walking Dead Season 7, Episodes 9, 10, 12, 15 and 16.
 This cements that their relationship will remain ongoing throughout Season 7.